Saturday 6 July 2019

 Skiddaw is the beautiful mountain that forms the backdrop of the popular Lake District town of Keswick.
-It is the 4th highest mountain in England standing at 931 metres above sea level.
+It is the 6th highest mountain in England standing at 931 metres above sea level.

-Our Skiddaw guided walk not only brings in the summit of this iconic mountain, it provides the opportunity to bag six 'Wainwrights' in one day.
+My Skiddaw guided walk not only brings in the summit of this iconic mountain, it provides the opportunity to bag six 'Wainwrights' in one day.
+You will be in a small group of no more than six people plus your guide.

-This walk is about 8.5 miles and involves approx 900 metres of ascent, so a reasonably good level of fitness is required, and confidence to walk over rough and steep mountain terrain.
-You will be in a small group of usually no more than six people plus your guide.
+This walk is about 8.5 miles and involves approx 1,130 metres of ascent, so a reasonably good level of fitness is required, and confidence to walk over rough and steep mountain terrain.

-The cost to join this guided walk up Skiddaw is £42 per person, including bus fare from Keswick to the start of the walk.
+The cost to join this guided walk up Skiddaw is £39 per person, including bus fare from Keswick to the start of the walk.
 Please book and pay below.

 The Google map opposite that you can zoom in and out of shows the location of the bus station.